Or, How to Love God and How not to Love God

 (1 Corinthians 2:14)

 Now, saying someone is a natural man and not a spiritual one is not saying that some of them are not intelligent, and perhaps highly trained and educated.
-It’s talking more about where our source for truth is.
-Highly trained individuals in the world can be exceedingly bright, quick-witted, and insightful to how the world works.
+It’s talking more about where our source of truth is.
+Highly trained individuals in the world can be exceedingly bright, quick-witted, and insightful about how the world works.
 The world’s systems of analysis have built complex systems of thought and engineered many scientific discoveries.

 But, as we read above, none of that mental ability comes into play with receiving the things of God, understanding them, or teaching others about them.
 It’s a totally different ballgame.
 That’s what the above verse is talking about.
 Natural people elevate the wisdom of this world as the highest form of wisdom, while spiritual people recognize the wisdom in God’s word as higher than any wisdom of the world.

 The fact is that he did not.
-Still, people still teach all the intricacies of this doctrine of the Trinity and claim to prove the Trinity from Scripture.
+Still, people teach all the intricacies of this doctrine of the Trinity and claim to prove the Trinity from Scripture.
 But they don’t do it using scripture alone.

 Remember the Scripture (John 14:23-24) we quoted above: If we keep God’s word, we love God.
 If we don’t keep God’s word, we don’t love God.
 Homoousion is not God’s word.
 Teaching it as God’s word is not loving God.